Community Updates

 NOV 2023

-Congratulation to Yaser Abu Awwad for passing his MPhil with minor corrections.
-Yaser worked on Anomaly Detection on the Edge using Smart Cameras under Low-Light Conditions.
-He also worked closely on Connected Communities in the Rural Economy (CoCoRE) 5G Wales Unlocked.
-MPhil Project 5G Wales Unlocked
+Congratulations to Yaser Abu Awwad for passing his research degree viva with minor corrections.
+His project, Anomaly Detection on the Edge using Smart Cameras under Low-Light Conditions, also contributed to the Connected Communities in the Rural Economy (CoCoRE) 5G Wales Unlocked programme.

 OCT 2023